Gruuthuse Museum

 - Reservation

-- Tickets can be bought online or at the desk; companions of people with a disability get free admission on presentation of a European parking card or European Disability Card.
+- Before you come: phone or email Musea Brugge for a realistic assessment of whether a visit with assistance is possible.
+Companions receive free admission on presentation of a European parking card or European Disability Card.

 - Busy and quiet times

-- In July and August and at weekends the museum is busy; early morning or late afternoon is quieter for taking in the restored rooms.
+- In July and August and at weekends the museum is busy; early morning or late afternoon is quieter.

 - Things to note